Lesley has been an online writer for over ten years. She has a degree in law and spends her free time writing about gardening and fashion.

 A "short" model is 5' 9".
 Honestly.
-That's at least 8 inches taller than a petite-sized woman, and those extra inches alter the way any outfit looks, not a little but completely.
-Have you ever tried on a wedding dress and found yourself standing on a small dais which allows the dress, which is too long, to fall to the floor?
-I bet you looked great, but of course that's not how you would look if you wore that dress on your wedding day because the ratio of width to height would be completely different with two feet on the floor.
+That's at least 8 inches taller than a petite-sized woman, and those extra inches alter the way an outfit looks, not a little but completely.
+Have you ever tried on a wedding dress and found yourself standing on a small dais that allows the dress, which is too long, to fall to the floor?
+I bet you looked great, but of course, that's not how you would look if you wore that dress on your wedding day because the ratio of width to height would be completely different with two feet on the floor.

 What our culture perceives as elegant is a silhouette where the height is several times the width.
 Take a look at any fashion illustration you've ever seen.
 Take a look at a Barbie doll, where the length of the leg is way above normal in comparison to the other measurements.
 To achieve that elegant ratio of width to height, short women need to use every visual illusion they can.

 Monochromatic Colors and Vertical Lines